ioccc-src/winner/next/guidelines.md

 program is reasonably portable.
 </p>

-We prefer programs that are portable across a wide variety of Unix-like operating systems (e.g., Linux, GNU Hurd, BSD, Unix, etc.).
+We prefer programs that are portable across a wide variety of UNIX-like operating systems (e.g., Linux, GNU Hurd, BSD, UNIX, etc.).

 > You are in a maze of twisty _guidelines_, all different.

-There are at least zero [judges](../judges.html) who think that [Fideism](https://en.wikipedia.org/wiki/Fideism) has little or nothing to do with the IOCCC judging process.
+There are at least zero [IOCCC judges](../judges.html) who think that [Fideism](https://en.wikipedia.org/wiki/Fideism) has little or nothing to do with the IOCCC judging process.